nathanielwarner/flightgear-photoscenery/README.md

 ## Getting it

 This project has now been merged into upstream FlightGear, so you no longer need to apply patches or build from source!
 Visit the [FlightGear nightly builds website](http://download.flightgear.org/builds/nightly/) to obtain the latest build for your platform of choice.
-Source code is also available.
+If you're downloading the FlightGear Data package separately, please note that you should obtain this [from Git](https://sourceforge.net/p/flightgear/fgdata/ci/next/tree/), since this package is out of date on the nightly builds.

 ## Using It

-You can easily make photoscenery using the [creator.py](creator.py) script.
-Provide either `--lon` and `--lat`, or `--index` (bucket index).
-Also provide `--scenery_folder` to specify where to save it.
-(Otherwise it will save to the current directory.)
+### Prerequisites

+In addition to [FlightGear nightly](http://download.flightgear.org/builds/nightly/), you'll need [Python 3](https://www.python.org/downloads/), along with the [requests package](https://pypi.org/project/requests/).
+Also, clone this repo (`git clone https://github.com/nathanielwarner/flightgear-photoscenery`) to get the `creator.py` script.

+### Instructions

+Set aside a folder that you'll use to save photoscenery.
+In these instructions, I'll specify it as `/home/yourname/photoscenery`.

+Photoscenery is created by providing satellite orthophotos for the [scenery tiles](http://wiki.flightgear.org/Tile_Index_Scheme) you want.
+The [creator.py](creator.py) script automates the download of these orthophotos from ArcGIS servers.
+To use it, provide either the index of the tile you want (`--index`), or a latitude and longitude (`--lat` and `--lon`).

 For example, to make photoscenery for the tile containing the Eiffel Tower, you would first find its coordinates.
-(Latitude 48.858, Longitude 2.295) Then, you run the script, providing the coordinates.
+(Latitude 48.858, Longitude 2.295) Then, you run the script, providing the coordinates and your download folder.

 ```
-python creator.py --lat 48.858 --lon 2.295
+python creator.py --scenery_folder /home/yourname/photoscenery --lat 48.858 --lon 2.295
 ```

 _Note: If your system uses Python 2, you'll need to run `python3` instead of `python`._

-When you run FlightGear, you'll need to go to the "Add-ons" tab of the launcher, and add the folder where you saved it as an "Additional scenery folder".
+When you run FlightGear, you'll need to go to the "Add-ons" tab of the launcher, and add the folder where you saved it (`/home/yourname/photoscenery` in this example) as an "Additional scenery folder".

-Once you're loaded in (after pressing "Fly" in the launcher), you can toggle the photoscenery on and off in the Rendering settings menu in FlightGear.
+Once you're loaded in (after pressing "Fly" in the launcher), you can toggle Satellite Photoscenery on and off in the Rendering settings menu (View -> Rendering Options) in FlightGear.

 ## Manual Instructions